-- consider various other means of reducing the under-representation which do not involve taking monitored group status into account and implement any such techniques that are feasible; - If significant under-representation persists:
+- review its recruitment procedures; - consult with counsel to determine whether there are other, additional measures that may be undertaken that are required and/or permitted by law; - consider various other means of reducing the under-representation which do not involve taking monitored group status into account and implement any such techniques that are feasible; - If significant under-representation persists:

-monitor on an on-going basis;
+o monitor on an on-going basis;

-- review each locally-established job qualification to determine if it is job related and consistent with business necessity; - o discontinue the use of any non-job-related local qualification; - and continue using job-related local qualifications only if no alternative standard is reasonably available. - Consider the implementation of additional measures designed to promote diversity.
+- o review each locally-established job qualification to determine if it is job related and consistent with business necessity; - o discontinue the use of any non-job-related local qualification; - o and continue using job-related local qualifications only if no alternative standard is reasonably available. - Consider the implementation of additional measures designed to promote diversity.